 ROTC Scholarships: Reserve Officer Training Corps (ROTC) scholarships are available for up to four years of undergraduate study at Georgetown University.
 The Army ROTC program is based at Georgetown University, and students may participate in the Air Force and Navy programs through the Washington Consortium of Universities.

 Nursing Student Loans: Georgetown offers these loans to undergraduate Nursing majors who demonstrate exceptional financial need.
 No interest accrues while the borrower remains in school on at least a half-time basis.
-Visit our OSFS website for information about current program rules and interest rates.
+Visit our OSFS website (new window)for information about current program rules and interest rates.

 Financial Aid Credited to Billing Account: With the exception of Federal Work-Study employment earnings that are paid by payroll check, enrolled students who have accepted their offer of financial aid and completed all requirements for the disbursement of the aid offered will have their aid credited to their student billing account statement.